cdaringe/fish/readme.md

 # fish.js.org

-swim, little fishies. don't get caught!
+swim, little fishies.

-fish.js.org is a phaserjs game, where fish get hooked and reeled in!
+fish.js.org is a [phaser](http://phaser.io/) game, where fish get hooked and reeled in!

 ## usage